Thylacosmilus: Skull

+In contrast to hathliacynids, T. atrox lacked large alisphenoid tympanic processes.
+T. atrox also differed from other sparassodonts in having large paratympanic spaces intruding into all the cranial elements bounding the middle ear.

 Thylacosmilus had large, saber-like canines.
 The roots of these canines grew throughout the animal's life, growing in an arc up the maxilla and above the orbits.
 Thylacosmilus teeth are in many aspects even more specialized than the teeth of other sabertoothed predators.
 In these animals the predatory function of the "sabres" gave rise to a specialization of the general dentition, in which some teeth were reduced or lost.
 In Thylacosmilus the canines are relatively longer and more slender, relatively triangular in cross-section, in contrast with the oval shape of carnivorans' saber-like canines.
 The function of these large canines was once thought to have apparently even eliminated the need for functional incisors, while carnivorans like Smilodon and Barbourofelis still have a full set of incisors.
 However, evidence in the form of wear facets on the internal sides of the lower canines of Thylacosmilus indicate that the animal did indeed have incisors, though they remain hitherto unknown due to poor fossilization and the fact that no specimen thus far has been preserved with its premaxilla intact.

 In Thylacosmilus there is also evidence of the reduction of postcanine teeth, which developed only a tearing cusp, as a continuation of the general trend observed in other sparassodonts, which lost many of the grinding surfaces in the premolars and molars.
 The canines were hypsodont and more anchored in the skull, with more than half of the tooth contained within the alveoli, which were extended over the braincase.
 They were protected by the large symphyseal flange and they were powered by the highly developed musculature of the neck, which allowed forceful downward and backward movements of the head.
 The canines had only a thin layer of enamel, just 0.25 mm in its maximum depth at the lateral facets, this depth being consistent down the length of the teeth.
 The teeth had open roots and grew constantly, which eroded the abrasion marks that are present in the surface of the enamel of other sabertooths, such as Smilodon.
 The sharp serrations of the canines were maintained by the action of the wear with the lower canines, a process known as thegosis.

 The convex upper portion of the maxilla is ornamented with extensive furrows and pits.
 This texturing has been correlated with an extensive network of blood vessels, which may suggest that the upper maxilla was covered by some form of soft tissue which tentatively has been hypothesized as a "horn covering" (keratinous structure).